DaveSimoes/React-Tutorial-for-Student/README.md

 6. **Push Changes: Send your changes to the forked repository: `git push origin your-feature`.

-7. **Criar um Pull Request**: Abra um pull request no repositório original.
+7. **Create a Pull Request:** Open a pull request in the original repository.
 Forneça um título claro, descreva suas alterações e envie o pull request.

-## Estilo e padrões de código
+ ## Coding style and standards

-- Siga estilos de codificação consistentes.
+ Follow consistent coding styles.
-- Certifique-se de que seu código esteja bem documentado, especialmente se estiver adicionando novos exemplos ou recursos.
+ Make sure your code is well documented, especially if you are adding new examples or features.

-## Relatar problemas
+## Report problems

-Se encontrar algum problema ou tiver sugestões de melhoria, por favor abra um problema no separador [Problemas](https://github.com/your-username/react-tutorial/issues).
+If you encounter a problem or have suggestions for improvement, please open a problem in the [Problems] tab (https://github.com/your-username/react-tutorial/issues).

-## Obrigado
+## Thank you

-Obrigado por considerar contribuir para este Tutorial React.
-Sua dedicação para tornar este recurso melhor é muito apreciada.
-Vamos aprender e crescer juntos!
+Thank you for considering contributing to this React Tutorial.
+Your dedication to making this resource better is greatly appreciated.
+Let's learn and grow together!

-## Licença de utilização
+## License to Use
 <h6 align="center"><a href="/LICENSE">MIT</a> @ David Simoes</h6>

-### Gostou do Tutorial de React?
+### Did you like the React Tutorial?

-Se você achou este Tutorial React útil, considere dar uma estrela! ⭐ O seu apoio é incrivelmente motivador e ajuda outros a descobrir este recurso.
+If you found this React Tutorial useful, consider giving it a star! ⭐ Your support is incredibly motivating and helps others discover this resource.
- Obrigado por fazer parte da nossa comunidade e feliz codificação! 🚀
+ Thank you for being part of our community and hap! 🚀